EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day 11 - Blackjack/README.md

 ## Overview

-Day 11 started with building a capstone project using just a list of requirements, basic knowledge of how to play Blackjack, and an example output.
+Day 11 starts with building a capstone project using just a list of requirements, basic knowledge of how to play Blackjack, and an example output.

     Blackjack 1.0 - Initial build of the capstone project Blackjack 2.0 - Enhanced build of the capstone project